mateusz-kolasa/task-app/README.md

 ## Using this app

-App is using postgres as database, to run it you need to set it up locally, and optionally modify the .env files.
-To setup the database you can use docker with following commands:
+App is using postgres as database and Redis as cache server, to run the app you need to set them up locally, and optionally modify the .env files.
+To setup the them you can use docker with following commands:

 ```sh
 docker network create task-app